-Root Canal Treatment Available in Adelaide
+Root Canal Dentist Adelaide

-Root canal treatment is required when the nerve of a tooth becomes infected or decayed.
+Root Canal Treatment Adelaide - A root canal treatment is required when the nerve of a tooth becomes infected or decayed.
 To save the tooth, the pulp (which is the inside of the tooth) and nerves, along with bacteria and any decay, needs to be removed and replaced with our hygienic and specialized dental materials which can restore the tooth back to normal use.
 Having root canal treatment in this case may be the best option rather than having to remove the tooth completely.
 Removing a tooth can be more expensive and may not be the best thing for the surrounding teeth in the long run.
 Root canal treatment when done successfully can last a lifetime although in some cases this work may need to be done again to retreat any potential future infections and protect the tooth.

 Endodontics or Root Canals as is colloquially known really should not be done without a microscope.
 All endodontists use one as routine.
 You see all the way down the canal, unusual anatomy of the canals, cracks and the hidden accessory canals.
 The final filling is precise and you see if the canal really is dry before filling it up.